 Associate Professor of Archaeology

 BA, MA, PhD (Cardiff), FHEA

-Oliver Harris began studying archaeology at Sheffield, and graduated with a BA in 2002.
-He then took an MA at Cardiff University, and stayed on to do a PhD under the supervision of Alasdair Whittle.
-His PhD focussed on developing new theoretical approaches to identity, emotion and memory and applying them to the British Neolithic.
-Since finishing his PhD Oliver has worked in contract archaeology, and held two post-docs.
+I began studying archaeology at Sheffield, and graduated with a BA in 2002.
+I then took an MA at Cardiff University, and stayed on to do a PhD under the supervision of Alasdair Whittle.
+My PhD focussed on developing new theoretical approaches to identity, emotion and memory and applying them to the British Neolithic.
+Since finishing my PhD I worked in contract archaeology, and held two post-docs.
 The first, at Cambridge, was part of the interdisciplinary changing beliefs of the human body project, which turned into the book The Body in History, co-written with John Robb.
 The second, at Newcastle, was a Leverhulme Early Career Fellowship looking at the different kinds of community that occupied Southern Britain in the Mesolithic, Neolithic and Bronze Age, and what happens when we think about communities not just as collections of people, but as assemblages of people, things, animals, places and monuments.
-He spends his summers digging in Ardnamurchan, Western Scotland, where all sorts of archaeological wonders can be found.
+I spend my summers digging in Ardnamurchan, Western Scotland, where all sorts of archaeological wonders can be found.

 I co-ordinate and contribute to a range of modules at both undergraduate and postgraduate level.

 Robb, J. and Harris, O.J.T.
 2013.
 The Body in History: Europe from the Palaeolithic to the future.
 Cambridge: Cambridge University Press.

 The Body in History has recently won two PROSE awards for best book published in 2013 in Archaeology and Anthropology and best book in the Social Sciences.